chrisnoonan98675/site/xl-release/how-to/configure-the-xl-release-sql-repository-in-a-database.markdown

 ---

 <div class="alert alert-warning" style="width: 60%">
 This document describes the database configuration for XL Release 7.5 and later versions.
-For previous versions that use the JCR/JackRabbit repository, please refer to <a href="xl-release/how-to/configure-the-xl-release-repository-in-a-database.html">Configure the XL Release JCR repository in a database</a>.
+For previous versions that use the JackRabbit (JCR) repository, refer to <a href="xl-release/how-to/configure-the-xl-release-repository-in-a-database.html">Configure the XL Release JCR repository in a database</a>.
 </div>

 XL Release stores its data in a repository.
 By default, this an embedded database stored in `XL_RELEASE_SERVER_HOME/repository`.

-Completed releases and reporting information is stored in another database called 'archive'.
+Completed releases and reporting information are stored in another database called 'archive'.
 By default, this is also an embedded database stored in `XL_RELEASE_SERVER_HOME/archive`.

 The embedded databases are automatically created when XL Release is started for the first time.

-The embedded databases are meant for easy setup in evaluation and test environments.
-For production use, it is strongly recommended to use an industrial-grade external database server. the following databases are supported:
+The purpose for the embedded databases is the easy setup in evaluation and test environments.
+For production use, it is strongly recommended to use an industrial-grade external database server.
+The following databases are supported:

 * PostgreSQL
 * MySQL
 * Oracle 11g or 12c
 * Microsoft SQL Server 2012